Exclusive interview from Frank Warwick – carp angler, which have an exchange of confidence with us.

 Besides catching fish, you are the author of many fishing articles.
 Not so long ago you released the book called “Every bit of blue”.
 Tell us about the book.

-A long time ago my friend Tim Paisley said to me, that I should write a book, because he liked my writing style.
-I didn’t really wanted to, because I had a lot of work, a lot of fishing, family stuff, and so on.
-Mainly it was truth I have rich, and pretty busy life.
-And not that good ability to self organize, for spending months, sitting in front of my laptop writing a book.
+A long time ago my friend Tim Paisley said to me, that I should write a book because he liked my writing style.
+I didn’t want to, because I had a lot of work, a lot of fishing, family stuff, and so on.
+Mainly it was true I have a rich, and pretty busy life.
+And not that good ability to self-organise, for spending months, sitting in front of my laptop writing a book.
 I still hadn’t left the idea of it.
-I thought, that through it my family, friends and other people could see, what made me love carp fishing so much, to give it most part of my life.
+I thought, that through it my family, friends and other people could see, what made me love carp fishing so much, to give it most of my life.
 In one moment things changed, I had whole winter, in which I planned not to work, not to catch any fish, but to write every day, to finish the book in that time.
-As I started, I was absorbed with this process.
+As I started, I was absorbed in this process.
 Very soon my biggest problem became, that my writings always took me too far.
-It doubled the number of chapters, I had I big book, written in a very short time.
-I realized how easy it is to summon the memories from the past in many little details.
-I think I was lucky to have an excellent mind in terms of more information.
-The feeling you have, seeing your book completed – is awesome.
-But the best emotions I had was from the realisation of the fact that when I will die, my children will read this book and say: “This, was the life of our father”.
+It doubled the number of chapters; I had I big book, written in a tight time.
+I realised how easy it is to summon the memories from the past in many little details.
+I think I was lucky to have an excellent mind regarding more information.
+The feeling you have, seeing your book completed – is fantastic.
+But the best emotions I had was from the realisation of the fact that when I die, my children will read this book and say: “This, was the life of our father”.
 This book is the gathering of different stories, technical and even humorous.
-The book sold well, and I am really glad with that.
+The album sold well, and I am happy with that.

 Your technique of “side throwing” became almost legendary.
 It allows throwing the rod, practically speaking, “behind the horizon”.
 But that type of throwing is regularly banned on the competitions.
 Tell us about that technique.
 A lot of people think that this type of throwing is dangerous because of numbers of accidents… What should a carp fisher do, to avoid this unpleasant consequences of side throw?